More about: 4 Best Day Trips to Amalfi Coast from Rome

-With a great tourist attraction, unbeatable beaches and extraordinary views, the Amalfi Coast and all its municipalities were declared a World Heritage Site by UNESCO in 1997.
+With a great tourist attraction, unbeatable beaches and extraordinary views, the Amalfi Coast and all the municipalities that make it up were declared a World Heritage Site by UNESCO in 1997.

-Below I tell you which are the best excursions to do in the Amalfi Coast from Rome and I take this opportunity to invite you to read the post what to see and do in Rome, to design the best plans for your trip.
+Below I tell you what are the best excursions to do on the Amalfi Coast from Rome and I take this opportunity to invite you to read the post what to see and do in Rome, to design the best plans for your trip.

-1. Discover the Amalfi Coast from Rome by cruise ship
+1. Discover the Amalfi Coast from Rome with a cruise ship

 The town of Amalfi is located in southern Italy, more precisely in the province of Salerno.
-This small and picturesque town gave its name to the famous Amalfi Coast, which I propose you to discover with this tour of the Amalfi Coast from Rome.
+This small and picturesque town gave its name to the famous Amalfi Coast, which I propose you to discover with this Amalfi Coast tour from Rome.

-On this double trip that combines the experience of a high-speed train ride from Rome with a coastal cruise in a small group, you will be able to marvel at the paradisiacal beaches of southern Italy.
+In this double trip that combines the experience of a high-speed train ride from Rome with a cruise along the coast in a small group, you can marvel at the paradisiacal beaches of southern Italy.
 You will travel from Rome in the comfort of a train and then cruise the waters of the Mediterranean as you experience Amalfi and Positano.

 This is one of the best excursions from Rome, which will also give you the opportunity to taste a tasting of limoncello, the liqueur made from the lemon that produces these lands, visiting an orchard in the area.

-In addition, an expert guide will tell you the history of these beautiful villages in a route of about 13 hours.
+In addition, an expert guide will tell you the history of these beautiful towns on a route of about 13 hours.
 You will get to know not only the beautiful coast, but also the history, culture and gastronomy of Amalfi and Positano.

 Interesting details